A Saudi man explores the Web on his laptop, in Riyadh in February..

 (photo credit: REUTERS)

-Badawi, who set up the "Free Saudi Liberals" website, was arrested in June 2012 for offenses which also included cyber crime and disobeying his father - a crime in Saudi Arabia.
+Raif Badawi, who set up the "Free Saudi Liberals" website, was arrested in June 2012 and charged with offenses ranging from cyber crime to disobeying his father and apostasy, or abandoning his faith.

-He was sentenced last year to 10 years in jail, a fine of 1 million riyals ($267,000) and 1,000 lashes after prosecutors challenged an earlier sentence of seven years and 600 lashes as too lenient.
+He was sentenced to 10 years in prison, a fine of 1 million Saudi riyals ($266,666) and 1,000 lashes last year after prosecutors challenged an earlier sentence of seven years and 600 lashes as too lenient.

 "Amnesty International has learned that the imprisoned Saudi Arabian activist Raif Badawi will be flogged in public after Friday prayers tomorrow in front of al-Jafali mosque in Jeddah," the international rights group said in a statement.